Mar 30, 2026

 March 27, 2020 – Alexandria, VA – Many U.S. families in the midst of intercountry adoptions are currently stranded overseas in vulnerable situations and in need of immediate assistance as a result of international travel restrictions from the current Covid-19 pandemic.
 These adoptive parents are waiting to obtain their child’s U.S. visa so the child can enter the United States.
-But with the current global health pandemic, and delays in processing times, these families find themselves stuck, isolated, and fearful as each day goes by without movement on their case.
-These parents will not abandon their children – and, likewise, we must not abandon them during this crisis.
+But amid the current global health pandemic and processing delays, these families find themselves stuck, isolated, and fearful as each day passes without progress on their cases.
+These parents will not abandon their children – and we must not abandon them during this crisis either.

 National Council For Adoption (NCFA) and the Academy of Adoption & Assisted Reproduction Attorneys (AAAA) call upon the Department of State to recommend and coordinate the urgent processing of humanitarian parole to the children of adoptive families who are unable to receive an adoption visa in a timely manner so that the families may safely return to the United States together as soon as possible.

-The Department of State’s Foreign Affairs Manual instructs consular officers to prioritize adoption cases; the current pandemic only increases the need for cases to be processed as quickly as possible.
-There are a small number of cases in which an adjudication for an adoption visa has not yet been completed but, under the current dire circumstances, the child is eligible for humanitarian parole which should be granted so that these families and their adopted child can safely return to the United States.
+The Department of State’s Foreign Affairs Manual instructs consular officers to prioritize adoption cases; the current pandemic underscores the need to process them as quickly as possible.
+There are a small number of cases in which an adjudication for an adoption visa has not yet been completed, but, under the current dire circumstances, the child is eligible for humanitarian parole, which should be granted so that these families and their adopted child can safely return to the United States.
 A failure to do so is unacceptable, placing families in the untenable position of having their safety and health unnecessarily jeopardized.

-The Department of State’s Office of Children’s Issues can be reached at [email protected] and has posted notices regarding travel warnings and Covid-19 related information on their website.
-All impacted families should ensure that they are coordinating with the Office of Children’s Issues, the foreign Embassy with whom they are working, and with their adoption service provider.
+The Department of State’s Office of Children’s Issues can be reached at [email protected] and has posted notices regarding travel warnings and COVID-19-related information on its website.
+All impacted families should ensure they coordinate with the Office of Children’s Issues, the foreign Embassy with whom they are working, and their adoption service provider.

 ABOUT NATIONAL COUNCIL FOR ADOPTION

-National Council For Adoption (NCFA) is passionately committed to the belief that every child, everywhere, deserves to thrive in a nurturing, permanent family.
-We work tirelessly to educate U.S. and foreign government officials and policymakers, members of the media, and all those in the general public with an interest in adoption.
-For more information, visit www.AdoptionCouncil.org.
+National Council for Adoption (NCFA) is passionately committed to the belief that every child, everywhere, deserves to thrive in a nurturing, permanent family.
+We work tirelessly to educate U.S. and foreign government officials and policymakers, members of the media, and the general public with an interest in adoption.
+For more information, visit https://adoptioncouncil.org/.

 ABOUT THE ACADEMY OF ADOPTION & ASSISTED REPRODUCTION ATTORNEYS